mattiaavorio/Business_Projects/Invalhe startup/README.md

 Startup Project about gut microbiome and sales funnel.
-The whole value chain of the projecty
+The whole value chain of the project.